Is stress affecting your teeth?

-KOCHI: Every year, the World Oral Health Day falls on March 20.
-This year’s slogan for the day is ‘a happy mouth is a happy body’, which reiterates the need for the hour to keep the mouth healthy for overall well-being.
+BENGALURU: The World Oral Health Day was held yesterday (March 20).
+This year’s slogan for the day was ‘a happy mouth is a happy body’, which reiterates the need for the hour to keep the mouth healthy for overall well-being.

 The oral cavity harbours a plethora of microorganisms and the frequent interplay among them decides the fate of symbiosis and dysbiosis among them.
 Adding to this microcellular pandemonium is the crosstalk between microbial flora and the host immune response.